castlenode/gos-sql/README.md

 ## Proposer responsible for most misses per validator

+For each validator, we show the validator that most often was the proposer who failed to include their precommit.
+We also give the percentage of missed block said proposer is responsible for.

 Name                     | Proposer                 | %
 ------------------------ | ------------------------ | ----
 Certus_One               | communist                | 59%